 The AJS Program Committee is a multi-disciplinary panel of experts in Jewish Studies that meets in late May/early June to review Division Chair recommendations and make final decisions for the entire conference program.
 The Program Committee takes into consideration topics covered by all the divisions, as well as the limitations of time and space.
 Taking into account the entire gamut of proposed papers and sessions across divisions, the Program Committee attempts to find a place for individual papers that the Division Chairs accepted but could not place into sessions.
 Program Committee members are appointed to a three-year term.
 The current Program Committee members can be found here.

 The AJS welcomes scholars whose primary research is not within Jewish Studies but whose work has a direct impact on Jewish Studies and whose participation would enhance the annual meeting.
 The AJS will waive the membership fee requirement for a limited number of session participants who are not academics or individuals who would not otherwise become members of the AJS (e.g., journalists, authors, filmmakers, etc.), and whose participation is considered essential for the integrity of the session to which s/he was invited.
 Requests for a membership fee waiver must be submitted by the session organizer to the AJS by submitting this request form no later than April 25, 2018.
 Please put “Fee Waiver Request” in the subject line.
 In the text of your message, please explain the session that you are organizing, the role of the proposed participant, and why her/his role is important to the session.
-Anyone receiving a membership-dues waiver will still be expected to pay the conference registration fee (at the member rate).
+Membership dues waiver recipients are expected to register for the conference at the $165 rate.
 Unfortunately, AJS cannot accommodate refunds for membership fees for any reason, including a request in lieu of this fee waiver.

 Session organizers may request to have an academic institution, research center/archive, learned society, or AJS caucus or working group listed in the program book as the sponsor of their session.
 Magazines, journals, websites, foundations, and other non-academic organizations/publications will not be listed as session sponsors in the conference program book.